Ensembl/ensembl-genes/src/python/ensembl/genes/annotation_qc/parsers/README.md

 # Adding a new parser

-When adding support for a new file format
+When adding support for a new file format:

 1. Create a new parser module.
 2. Read the external format.